Breitenbush Hot Springs - Meadow Hot Pool

 Old Pool

-In 1904, President Theodore Roosevelt gifted the upper hot springs to Claude Mansfield.
-In 1927, the property was purchased by the Bruckman family.
+In 1904, President Theodore Roosevelt granted the upper hot springs to Claude Mansfield.
+The Bruckman family later purchased the property in 1927, ushering in a golden era for the resort.

-Later, a new lodge and spa were built.
-Breitenbush Hot Springs prospered during the Bruckmans' ownership.
-The resort had a sizeable 100-foot pool, a post office, a grocery store, a gas station, a restaurant, and a dance hall.
+During their ownership, a new lodge and spa were constructed.
+The resort flourished, boasting a 100-foot-long hot spring pool, post office, grocery store, gas station, restaurant, and dance hall.

 In 1957, Merle Bruckman retired and sold the property.
-Two devastating floods in the 1970s damaged the resort, which was eventually closed.
+Unfortunately, two destructive floods in the 1970s severely damaged the resort, leading to its closure.

 Lower Breitenbush Hot Springs